 - You’ll build a better sender reputation, which plays a dramatic role in your inbox placement

-- As a result, more of your emails will start landing in people’s inboxes instead of their spam folder or Google’s Promotion tab
+- As a result, more of your emails will start landing in people’s inboxes instead of their spam folders or Google’s Promotion tab

 - You’ll see an increase in your engagement and ROI.

-Why you should care about your sender reputation
+Why you should care about your sender’s reputation

 Do you get lots of bounces?
 Anything above 2% is a sign you’re not keeping a neat email list.

 How about spam complaints?
-If your average spam complaint rate is higher than 0.1%, ISPs will start delivering your emails in the junk pile.
+If your average spam complaint rate is higher than 0.1%, ISPs will start delivering your emails to the junk pile.

-On top of these signals, there are other aspects that determine your sender reputation:
+On top of these signals, there are other aspects that determine your sender’s reputation:

-- the volume of email you send and your sending frequency
+- the volume of emails you send and your sending frequency

 - your overall engagement: open and click-through rates show how interested people are in your content